ABOUT US

 Parents Support Service:

-At ADO, we understand that having a child with dyslexia can be challenging for parents.
+At ADO, we understand that having a child with dyslexia or related learning disabilities can be challenging for parents.
 That’s why we offer a range of support to help parents navigate the educational system and better understand their child’s needs.
-Our trained professionals provide personalized guidance and resources to parents, including information about dyslexia, tips for managing daily challenges, and guidance on accessing the right educational services for their child.
+Our trained professionals provide personalized guidance and resources to parents, including information about dyslexia and related learning disabilities, tips for managing daily challenges, and guidance on accessing the right educational services for their child.
 Additionally, we offer regular support groups and workshops to provide a safe and welcoming space for parents to connect with each other and share their experiences.

 ADO recognizes the important role parents play in supporting children with dyslexia.
 Here are some ways ADO upport parents: